In this post, I will show how to use Google ReCaptcha with laravel 5.6. First of all, you need to get Site Key and Secret Key.

 composer require anhskohbo/no-captcha

-Now, open your app/config/app.php
+Now, open your app/config/app.php and add the following.

 The ServiceProvider to the providers array :